openid/oid4vc-haip-sd-jwt-vc/openid4vc-high-assurance-interoperability-profile-sd-jwt-vc-1_0.md

 |exp | SHOULD (at the discretion of the issuer) | [@!RFC7519], Section 4.1.4 |
 |status|SHOULD (at the discretion of the issuer)| [@!I-D.ietf-oauth-status-list]|

-* The Issuer MUST NOT make any of the JWT Claims in the table above to be selectively disclosable, so that they are always present in the SD-JWT-VC presented by the Holder.
+* The Issuer MUST NOT make any of the JWT Claims in the table above to be selectively disclosable, so that they are always present in the SD-JWT VC presented by the Holder.
-* It is at the discretion of the Issuer whether to use `exp` claim and/or a `status` claim to express the validity period of an SD-JWT-VC.
+* It is at the discretion of the Issuer whether to use `exp` claim and/or a `status` claim to express the validity period of an SD-JWT VC.
 The Issuer MUST support use one of the mechanisms.
 The wallet and the verifier MUST support both mechanisms.
 * The `iss` claim MUST be an HTTPS URL.
 The `iss` value is used to obtain Issuer’s signing key as defined in (#issuer-key-resolution).
 * The `cnf` claim [@!RFC7800] MUST include the JSON Web Key [@!RFC7517] in the `jwk` sub claim.